freeCodeCamp/guide/pages/docs/certificates-guide/generate-random-whole-numbers-within-a-range/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Generate Random Whole Numbers within a Range"
+title: "Generate Random Whole Numbers within a Range"
+parent: "certificates-guide"
 ---

 > We can use a certain mathematical expression to get a random number between two numbers.